rathena/rathena/README.md

 - ✅ Session health monitoring with auto-cleanup
 - ✅ NPC state broadcasting to all active sessions
 - ✅ Prometheus metrics for monitoring
-- ✅ Redis state management for horizontal scaling
+- ✅ DragonflyDB state management for horizontal scaling
 - ✅ PostgreSQL 17 with composite indexes
-- ✅ DragonflyDB (Redis-compatible) for caching
+- ✅ DragonflyDB 1.12.1 (Redis-compatible) for caching

 ### API Endpoints